phonopy/phono3py/doc/pypolymlp.md

 for these supercells are then evaluated.
 Finally, the force constants are calculated using symfc.

-## Convergence with respect to dataset size

-In general, increasing the amount of data improves the accuracy of representing force constants.
-Therefore, it is recommended to check the convergence of the target property with respect to the number of supercells in the training dataset.
-Lattice thermal conductivity may be a convenient property to monitor when assessing convergence.

 ## Parameters for developing MLPs

 A few parameters can be specified using the `--mlp-params` option for the